 What if it’s Just Custody?

-Reaching a robust child custody agreement is made much more attainable through mediation and negotiation, instead of resorting to litigation.
-If you choose the latter, unfortunately it’s ultimately at the discretion of a judge – which may not always be in your favour.
-But with alternative methods such as mediated negotiations by expert professionals, both parties can come together on an amicable resolution that works for everyone involved!
+Instead of resorting to litigation, reaching a solid child custody agreement is much more possible through mediation and negotiation.
+If you pick the latter, you must rely on the judgment of a judge, which may not always be in your favor.
+However, using alternate approaches such as mediated negotiations by qualified professionals, both sides can reach an acceptable agreement that benefits everyone!

 What is the Pros to Negotiating My Child Custody Agreement?